International Classification of Diseases (ICD) Revision

 What are features of this revision?

-- ICD-11 revision process allows for collaborative web-based editing that open to all interested parties.
+- ICD revision process allows for collaborative web-based editing, open to all interested parties.
 To assure quality it will be peer reviewed for accuracy and relevance.

-- It will be available in multiple languages.
+- ICD-11 will be available in multiple languages.

-- Definitions, signs and symptoms, and other content related to diseases will be defined in a structured way so it can be recorded more accurately
+- Definitions, signs and symptoms, and other content related to diseases will be defined in a structured way so they can be recorded more accurately.

-- It is compatible with electronic health applications and information systems.
+- ICD-11 will be compatible with electronic health applications and information systems.

-How do I participate in the ICD-11 revision?
+How do I participate in the ICD revision?

 How do I get started?

-To get started, register for a participant account on the web portal.
-The web portal will be open for comments over the next three years and accepted changes will be reflected immediately.
+To get started, register for a participant account on the ICD-11 web platfrom.
+The platform is open for comments and accepted changes will be reflected immediately.